-Based on currently available data, the minimum estimated fishery mortality and serious injury for this stock (15) is less than 10% of the calculated PBR (1455) and, therefore, can be considered to be insignificant and approaching a zero mortality and serious injury rate.
-The estimated annual level of total human-caused mortality and serious injury (15 + 869 + 1.1 = 885.1) is not known to exceed the PBR (14,546) for this stock.
+Based on currently available data, the minimum estimated U. S. commercial fishery-related mortality and serious injury for this stock (0.8) is less than 10% of the calculated PBR (1526) and, therefore, can be considered to be insignificant and approaching a zero mortality and serious injury rate.
+The estimated annual level of total human-caused mortality and serious injury (0.8 + 702 + 1.2 = 704) is not known to exceed the PBR (15,262) for this stock.
+However, given that the population is declining for unknown reasons that are not explained by the level of direct human-caused mortality, there is no guarantee that limiting those mortalities to the level of the PBR will reverse the decline.
 The Eastern Pacific stock of northern fur seal is classified as a strategic stock because it is designated as "depleted" under the MMPA.